VANDERHORSTIA AMBANORO - (FOURMANOIR, 1957)

 Distribution

-Indo-West Pacific: East Africa, Amirantes and Madagascar east to Marshall Islands and Samoa, north to Yaeyama Islands, south to New Caledonia.
+Indo-West Pacific: East Africa, Amirantes (Seychelles) and Madagascar, east to Marshall Islands and Samoa, north to Amami Islands (southern Japan), south to New Caledonia.

 Biology